Sumitkevlani/LLM-MCQ-Generator/README.md

   In Python Json module, we have two functions: json.dumps(): Serializing the Python object to JSON string json.loads(): Deserialize the JSON string to Python object
+- **logging module**:
+Logging module has various levels in Python and we need to display the logs as per the level.
+Here we are using logging.info that will display logs from the info level Then the format is used to format the logs that will be stored in the file.